Error Code 14

 Steps

-2. Locate the flame sensor Open the furnace burner compartment door.
-The flame sensor is a thin metal rod (usually bent at an angle) mounted near the burner assembly, with a single wire connected to it.
-On the Carrier 59SC5A, it is typically secured with one hex-head or Phillips screw.
+2. Locate the flame sensor Open the furnace access panel and look near the burner assembly.
+The flame sensor is a thin metal rod, usually bent at an angle, mounted on a white porcelain insulator with a single wire and held by one 1/4-inch screw.

-3. Remove the flame sensor Disconnect the wire from the flame sensor by gently pulling the connector off.
-Remove the mounting screw and carefully pull the sensor out.
-Handle it gently — the porcelain insulator is fragile.
+3. Remove the flame sensor Disconnect the wire, remove the mounting screw, and carefully withdraw the sensor.
+Handle it by the porcelain insulator or bracket, not the rod.

 How to Verify